epics-modules/SyringePump/README.md

 Vindum pumps
 ------------

-The Vindum pumps support Modbus communication.
+The Vindum pumps support Modbus communication over either the USB or RS-232 connection.
-One needs to initially use their Windows VPWare software with a USB connection to put the pump into Modbus mode.
+One needs to initially use their Windows VPWare software connection to put the pump into Modbus mode.

 I use the the RS-232 port for the Modbus connection, using a Moxa NP6250 terminal server, so that the pump is accessible over Ethernet.